hnw/php-rlogger/README.md

 void Rlog::close()
 ```

-Note: All socket would be closed in object destructor.
-So, it is not necessary to calling `close()` explicitly.
+Note: All open sockets would be closed in object destructor.
+So, it is not necessary to call `close()` explicitly.

 ## Ini settings